 Solution for #2: Keep your rate of weight loss within the recommended medical guidelines of 1-2 lb. per week.

-Medical publishing giant Healthline has a couple of tips for maintaining your muscle during a weight loss program:
+Here are a few tips for maintaining your muscle during a weight loss program:

 What the experts say about muscle loss caused by rapid weight loss